-A friend of mine told me about this last year, but I thought she'd fallen on her head and didn't take her seriously....!!
-During a chatter on facebook, the subject came up again.
+A friend of mine told me about this last year, but I thought she'd fallen on her head so I didn't take her seriously....!!
+During a chatter on FB, the subject came up again.
 Once more, I thought I was dreaming.
-What am I gassing about this time? the Eiffel Tower and Soutforkescu in Slobozia, that's what!
+What am I gassing about this time?
+The Eiffel Tower and Soutforkescu in Slobozia, that's what!

 Read this from the Croatian Times (I still hope I'm dreaming!!):